navigating-the-darkweb/navigating-the-darkweb/docs/chapter6_what_can_be_found_on_the_darknet.rst

 	I2PRouter runs an IRC service natively.

-By clicking on the gear icon on the left of “Irc2P”, it is possible to change the local port, as well as the list of servers and remote ports, as shown below:
+By clicking on the **gear** icon on the left of **Irc2P**, it is possible to change the local port, as well as the list of servers and remote ports, as shown below:

 .. figure:: images/image180.png
 	:width: 800